dotnet/docs/docs/ai/quickstarts/get-started-openai.md

     :::zone-end

-1. Open the app in Visual Studio code or your editor of choice
+1. Open the app in Visual Studio Code (or your editor of choice).

     ```bash
     code .